inSileco/graphicsutils/README.md

 To do list
 ==========

+1.  add code coverage (so far, I didn't implement any tests...);
-1. Add more examples
+2. Add more examples;
-2. Create a sustainable system to include different shapes (I am curenlty thinking about it).
+3. Create a sustainable system to include different shapes (I am currently thinking about it);
-3.  grapdientPolygon must be completed to include images before exporting it.
+4.  gradientPolygon must be completed to include images before exporting it;
-4. Add interactive mode in 'showPalette Function'
+5.  add interactive mode in `showPalette` function;
-5. Vectfield2d needs to be reviewed.
+6.  vectfield2d needs to be reviewed (related to point 3)...